Maternal Mortality Review Committee (MMRC)

 What you need to know

-1. if the death was pregnancy-related
+1. If the death was pregnancy-related

-2. the cause of death
+2. The cause of death

-3. if the death was preventable
+3. If the death was preventable

-4. the factors that contributed to the death
+4. The factors that contributed to the death

-5. recommendations and actions that address those contributing factors
+5. Recommendations and actions that address those contributing factors

-6. the anticipated impact of those actions if implemented
+6. The anticipated impact of those actions if implemented

 The MMRC seeks to include members working in and representing communities that are diverse with regard to race, ethnicity, immigration status, and English proficiency.
 Additionally, the MMRC aims to include members from differing geographic regions in the state, including both rural and urban areas.

-Persons with the following areas of expertise are especially encouraged to apply:
+Those with the following areas of expertise are especially encouraged to apply:

 Maternal Mortality in Nebraska